karamvirr/fifteen-puzzle/README.md

 # Fifteen Picture Puzzle
-This is a derived version of an old CSE 154 assignment that consists primarily of JavaScript.\n You can view the live version [here!](https://rai96.github.io/fifteen-puzzle/fifteen.html)
+This is a derived version of an old CSE 154 assignment that consists primarily of JavaScript.
+####
+You can view the live version [here!](https://rai96.github.io/fifteen-puzzle/fifteen.html)